paz414/chess_java/README.md

 # Chess.java

 Welcome to Chess.java, a classical chess game implementation written in Java.
-This project aims to provide a user-friendly and interactive chess experience through a graphical user interface (GUI).
+This project aims to provide a user-friendly and interactive chess experience through a graphical user interface (GUI) created using Java's Graphics2D library.
 The GUI offers an intuitive and visually appealing way to play chess on your computer.

 ## Project Timeline

 - **Start Date:** 19/5/2024
-- **End Date:** 26/5/24
+- **End Date:** xx/5/24

+## Directory Structure

+The project is organized into two main directories:

+1. **src**: This is the source directory containing the Java code files.
+It contains the following packages:
+   - **main**: This package includes all the classes and code related to game mechanics and the game design.
+   - **piece**: This package contains information about chess pieces and dictates their movement rules.

+2. **res**: This is the resource directory marked as a resource root.
+It contains PNG images of the chess pieces, which are used in the source code.

 ## Features